flutter/website/src/docs/resources/faq.md

 ### How does Flutter run my code on iOS? {#run-ios}

-The engine's C and C++ code are compiled with LLVM.
+The engine's C and C++ codes are compiled with LLVM.
 The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into a native, ARM library.
 That library is included in a "runner" iOS project, and the whole thing is built into an `.ipa`.
 When launched, the app loads the Flutter library.
 Any rendering,